Dr Madeleine Callaghan

 Senior Lecturer in Romantic Literature

 1 Upper Hanover Street

 I joined the School of English in September 2010 and I’m a senior lecturer in Romantic Literature.
-My research speciality is the poetry of Wordsworth, Byron, Shelley, and Yeats.
-I also have research interests in other Romantic poets and prose writers, Milton and Spenser, and in post-war British and Irish poetry, particularly that of Louis MacNeice and W. H. Auden.
+My primary research interest is the poetry of Wordsworth, Byron, Shelley, and Yeats.
+I also have research interests in other Romantic poets and prose writers, Milton and Spenser, and in twentieth-century British and Irish poetry.

 - Research interests

 My primary area of interest is Romantic and post-Romantic poetry, and I have written extensively about the poetry of the Romantic period, particularly on Wordsworth, Byron, Shelley, and Yeats.
 I also have research interests in Milton, Coleridge, and in post-war British, American, and Irish poetry, particularly that of Louis MacNeice and John Berryman.
 I am particularly interested in the role and responsibility of the poet from the Romantic period to the present day.
 This was a point of serious debate in the Romantic period, from Shelley's sense of the “unacknowledged legislator” to Byron's mocking yet intense questioning of the place of poetry and the poet in culture.
 My work pays close attention to the workings of poetry to consider the contested significance and singularity of the poet to their culture.